NiranjanChaudhari0929/AI-Inference-Model-which-can-show-vegetation-health-and-predict-crop-health-/README.md

-﻿
-This project was done ubder the guidance of Dr Kaushal Kishore working as Senior Scientist in CSIR-CEERI.
+﻿This project was done ubder the guidance of Dr Kaushal Kishore, who is working as Senior Scientist in CSIR-CEERI.